-- Low-income households and households located in disadvantaged or low-income communities will be eligible to replace their heating device for little or no cost.
-They will qualify for a higher incentive (Enhanced Incentive).
+- Low-income households will be eligible to qualify for a higher incentive (Enhanced Incentive).
 The maximum allowable Enhanced Incentive level is \$5,000; - All other households, regardless of their income, will qualify for a smaller incentive (Standard Incentive) to be applied towards the purchase and installation of the new device.
-CAPCOA, in coordination with the District, will determine the maximum allowable Standard Incentive level, not to exceed \$5,000; and - CAPCOA, in coordination with the District, will implement the Program with the goal of directing 75 percent of the funds for Enhanced Incentives to help low-income households and households in disadvantaged and low-income communities replace their old wood stoves for little or no cost.
-This goal could be accomplished in a variety of ways and Districts are encouraged to explore different options to assist in meeting this Program-wide goal.
-Examples of two possible scenarios could include: - Conducting a District-wide solicitation during which all applications would be collected and reviewed and priority would be given to those Applicants qualifying for Enhanced Incentives. - Implementing the Project in two phases.
-During the first phase, only applications from low-income households and households in disadvantaged and low-income communities would be accepted.
-During the second phase, the Project would be open to all Applicants.

-Every Applicant using an uncertified wood stove or fireplace as a primary source of heat for their home qualifies for a Standard Incentive without any need for income verification.
-To qualify for the higher Enhanced Incentive, the Applicant must reside in a disadvantaged or a low-income community or demonstrate a household income not exceeding a low-income threshold specified below.
-Income verification will not be required for Applicants residing in disadvantaged or low-income communities.
-Applicants residing outside of disadvantaged and low-income communities wishing to be considered for Enhanced Incentives are required to demonstrate that their household income does not exceed one of the following thresholds:
+Maximum allowable Standard Incentive level will not to exceed \$2,500 for stoves located in Low-Income communities and \$1000 for all other qualified applicants; and - The District will implement the Program with the goal of directing 75 percent (or more) of the funds for Enhanced incentives as a first priority to help low-income households replace their old wood stoves.
+Standard incentives will be issued if funds remain after issuing qualified enhanced vouchers. - Every Applicant using an uncertified wood stove or fireplace as a primary source of heat for their home qualifies for a Standard Incentive without any need for income verification.
+To qualify for the higher Enhanced Incentive, the Applicant must provide proof of low-income.

+• The District will evaluate each application based on low-income status, federal assistance programs, and change-out location to assess the amount of incentive.

+To demonstrate a household's low-income status, it must not exceed one of the following thresholds:

-- 1) 80 percent of the Statewide Median Household Income (MHI);19 or - 2) County-specific California Department of Housing and Community Development (HCD) low-income limits.20
+- 1) 80 percent of the Statewide Median Household Income (MHI); or - 2) County-specific California Department of Housing and Community Development (HCD) low-income limits.